-Living alone is full of enviable perks, and we think that's worth celebrating.
-Other than having free reign of the place—watching, cooking, and listening to whatever you want, whenever you want—there's much to enjoy about single living.
-And, with a little thought and attention, it's easy to turn up the awesome levels on your solo space and enhance what makes being a free agent so good.
+Living alone is full of enviable perks, but it takes on new challenges during sheltering-in-place.
+You've always enjoyed having free rein of the place—watching, cooking, and listening to whatever you want, whenever you want—but now is the perfect time to take single living up a notch.
+With a few tweaks and some extra attention, it's easy to enhance your solo space and lean into what makes being a free agent so good.

 Optimize your comfort zones